HuyaneMatsu/hata/docs/intro/Chapter0_Introduction.md

 enough knowledge of the wrapper to be able to make more advanced and complex features.

 If you are new to Python then making a Discord bot (in any Python wrapper) is probably a bad idea.
-Creating a decent bot require intermediate Python knowledge.
-So to prevent frustration when learning, reading the documentation or understanding the offered help - it is a great idea to have solid Python knowledge.
+Creating a decent bot require intermediate Python knowledge, so to prevent frustration when learning, reading the documentation or understanding the offered help - it is a great idea to have solid Python knowledge.

 Hata wrapper itself should cover the whole open Discord API (OAuth2 too) and